-The National Collaborative Outreach Programme (NCOP) brings together 29 partnerships of universities, colleges and other local partners to deliver outreach programmes to young people in years 9 to 13
+The Office for Student's Uni Connect Programme (previously known as NCOP) brings together 29 partnerships of universities, colleges and other local partners to deliver outreach programmes to young people in years 9 to 13

 Their work is focused on local areas where higher education participation is lower than might be expected, given the GCSE results of the young people who live there.